chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 It took me a long time to believe he had been lying and to come to terms with the fact that he had cheated.
 I still can’t even begin to understand how he brought himself to threaten and sue people who told the truth about him.
-But that doesn’t matter, what matters is that I’m not going to just give up on him.
-I’m going to keep working to understand him with the hope of someday being able to forgive him.
+But the point is I'm not going to let myself just jump to hatred!
+I'm gonna let the story finish.
+I'm going to still look for and appreciate the good in him, even when the news is only filled with the bad.
+We're all complicated people, we all make mistakes, and we all deserve to be seen from a wider perspective than one headline allows.